 We typically model the first factor by assuming that the loans with the highest interest rates, up to a specified portion of the pool, prepay immediately.
 We determine the size of the specified portion assumed to prepay immediately based on historical experience, which may differ by type of loan.
 We also assume that, in cases where the servicer has the right to renegotiate lower interest rates with borrowers, the servicer will exercise that right up to the threshold allowed by transaction documents.
 The prepayment of the loans with the highest interest rates and loan renegotiations tends to lower the weighted average interest rate of the remaining loans; we use that calculated lower interest rate in the cash flow modeling.

-We model the effects of the last two factors in two different ways, depending on whether we use a single comprehensive cash flow model or a simpler, generic model.
-In a comprehensive model, we incorporate the effects of the last two factors into the modeling, through the assumed prepayment rate, the default timing curve, and the modeling of the cash flow allocations among the participants.
+We incorporate the effects of the last two factors into the modeling, through the assumed prepayment rate, the default timing curve, and the modeling of the cash flow allocations among the participants.